-Be clear about which calendar you are using (always do this, whether speaking to your lawyer, an interpreter or the Home Office or a judge).
-It is better not to switch between calendars as this can lead to mistakes, so if, for example, you are used to using the Persian calendar or the Ethiopian calendar, use that throughout your testimony and it will be converted to the Gregorian (UK) calendar by the Home Office or your lawyer (if you have one).
+Be clear about which calendar you are using.
+Always do this, whether speaking to your lawyer, an interpreter, the Home Office, or a judge.
+It is better not to switch between calendars as this can lead to mistakes.
+If you are used to using the Persian calendar, or the Ethiopian calendar, use that throughout your testimony and it will be converted to the Gregorian (UK) calendar by the Home Office or your lawyer (if you have one).
 If you have a lawyer, you can ask them to check that the dates have been converted properly by the Home Office, an interpreter or by themselves.

 Be aware that the person interviewing you may know very little about your country and/or culture.
 This can lead to misunderstandings in the interview, and ultimately to a refusal of your asylum claim.
 For example, you may use the word "auntie" or "uncle" to refer to someone you know.
 In the UK, these words have specific meanings - the brother or sister of your mother/father.
 If you use the word "uncle" in the broader meaning, for example if you said "my uncle in Kabul helped me", it will cause confusion if you later say you haven't got any family in Kabul.

 To be granted refugee status, you must show your fear of persecution is "well-founded", meaning there is a real basis for your fear.
 Read more about this here.